There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Australian Animals

-The Tassie Devil is usually either asleep or in hiding, but there are plenty of other animals to see, including birds.
+The Tassie Devil is usually either asleep or hiding, but there are plenty of other animals to see, including birds.

 Asian Rainforest